Skip to main content

 • Flat indexes are memory-efficient indexes that work best with small data sets.

-• Dynamic indexes provide a best-of-both-worlds approach by switching from flat to HNSW indexes when a collection (or tenant) reaches a threshold size.
+• Dynamic indexes switch from a flat index to an HNSW index when a collection or tenant reaches a threshold size.

 HNSW indexes